 Orchid Core VMS and Orchid Fusion VMS have very similar user interfaces, and both systems allow viewing and exporting video, but there is a key difference between the two.
-While Orchid Core VMS works on the camera level, beginning with version 2.2.0, Orchid Fusion VMS now works on the camera level and the server level.
+While Orchid Core VMS works on the camera level, Orchid Fusion VMS now works on the camera level and the server level.
 In Orchid Core VMS, the administrator will "register" network cameras, configure camera stream settings, and establish video retention levels for each camera.
-In version 2.2.0, Orchid Fusion VMS has the power to "register" both cameras and individual Orchid Core VMS servers, resulting in increased management capabilities to an entire network of Orchid Core VMS servers.
+Orchid Fusion VMS has the power to "register" both cameras and individual Orchid Core VMS servers, resulting in increased management capabilities to an entire network of Orchid Core VMS servers.